 Project support and digital services

 This support begins with the sampling, which allows Stefan Leuenberger’s clients to feel the haptics of the tiles and brings even more advantages: They can do cleaning and other tests easily with the sample tiles.
-The best support for him are the digital services, and he used them extensively in this case: Leuenberger decided to lay Core Collection Solids tiles in two different colours in the size of 24 to 24 inch.
+The best support for him are the digital services, and he used them extensively in this case: Leuenberger decided to lay Core Collection Solids tiles in two different colours in the size of 60 to 60 cm.
 Both colours were mixed in a ¾ to ¼ ratio.
 He designed the actual pattern by the random generator in the Mosa Pattern Generator and directly transferred it into his own CAD programme.
 Thus, he could work on fast and had the final laying pattern for the tiler ready in the same step.

 Optimizing architecture with colour